elv-Duy/movieCLIP_data_tagging/README.md

 ```

 ## Tagging process
-The script first extracts all object IDs from the mezzanine library.
-Then, for each object ID, it automatically generates a `tagging.json` file, which is subsequently utilized to apply tags to the corresponding object on the Fabric.
+* Extracts all object IDs from the mezzanine library.

-## Sample Output JSON
+* For each object ID, a `tagging.json` is automatically generated to apply tags to the corresponding object on the Fabric.

-* Here is a sample output for `tagging.json`
+## Sample Output tagging.json
 ```
 {
     "iq__yiLobFRbwd3d5ZsSV3TtC3wJVoV": {